Postgraduate Certificate in Psychiatric Mental Health Nurse Practitioner Admission Requirements

 - Applicants whose native language is other than English must submit official scores for the Test of English as a Foreign Language (TOEFL) or an approved alternative assessment.
 For information on alternative assessments or TOEFL waivers, please call Admissions or view the official International Admissions policy.

-- Additional Requirements: Students who are accepted and offered a seat for the Fall 2022 semester will be required to submit a $500 nonrefundable deposit.
-This deposit will be applied to your student account to be used towards tuition, fees, etc. If accepted to our program, you will receive additional information via your Liberty email regarding your next steps and payment of the deposit.
+Students who are accepted and offered a seat each semester will be required to submit a $500 deposit,* which will be applied to your student account to be used towards tuition, fees, etc. If accepted to our program, you will receive additional information via your Liberty email regarding your next steps and payment of the deposit.

-If you have any questions about this fee or need to request a refund, you may reach the School of Nursing at email@example.com or by calling 434-592-6505.
+If you have any questions, you may reach the School of Nursing at firstname.lastname@example.org or by calling (434) 592-6505.

 Supplemental Acceptance Steps